Death of Natasha McKenna

-Natasha McKenna (January 9, 1978 – February 8, 2015) was a 37-year-old African-American woman who died in Fairfax County, Virginia while in police custody.
+Natasha J. C. McKenna (January 9, 1978 – February 8, 2015) was a 37-year-old African-American woman who died in Fairfax County, Virginia while in police custody.
 The catalyst event, extraction from her cell and being tasered while shackled, was captured on the video of the Fairfax County jail.

 During a team's efforts to extract the mentally ill prisoner, who resisted, they tasered her four times while she was restrained.
 No charges were filed against the deputies who tasered McKenna, but the case became the subject of a federal civil rights investigation because of several related issues.

 Early life

-At the age of 12, McKenna was diagnosed with schizophrenia, bi-polar disorder and depression.
-(Other sources say the diagnosis was made when she was 14 years old.)
-According to a family photograph, she was an honors graduate student from high school in Fairfax County.
+At the age of 12, McKenna was diagnosed with schizophrenia, bipolar disorder, and depression.
+Other sources say the diagnosis was made when she was 14 years old.
+According to a family photograph, she was an honors graduate student from high school in Fairfax County, Virginia.

 She had a 7-year-old daughter.